DustinVenegas/dotfiles/nvim/README.md

 ##### Virtual Environment

-Neovim recommends a dedicated python virtualenv.
-Python recommends using [`pipenv`](https://github.com/pypa/pipenv) for this purpose.
+Neovim recommends a dedicated python virtual environment (`virtualenv`).

-The python virtualenvs and pipfiles dedicated for neovim are kept under [`python-envs/`](python-envs/).
 Virtual environments prevent polluting the global library with dependencies.
-Locating the `python` binaries across distributes also becomes easier. `pipenv -py` from a virtualenv will return the correct `python` path across all platforms.
+Python recommends [`pipenv`](https://github.com/pypa/pipenv) for this purpose.
+As a bonus, it also manages `pipfiles` dependencies.

+A `pipfile` exists for each neovim Python environment under [`python-envs/`](python-envs/).
+It needs to be periodically restored, or refreshed.
+Running `pipenv -py` with a `pipfile` in the current working directory returns the _actual_ `python` binary location.

 First, we need to install python2 and python3.